Nebraska Leave Laws

 An employer may lawfully cap the number of vacation leave hours an employee can accrue.

 Nebraska law does not require employers to provide employees with sick leave benefits, either paid or unpaid.
 If an employer chooses to provide sick leave benefits, it must comply with the terms of its established policy or employment contract.
-An employer does not need to pay an employee from accrued sick leave upon separation from employment, unless required by policy or contract.
+An employer does not need to pay an employee for accrued sick leave upon separation from employment unless required by policy or contract.

 An employer in Nebraska may be required to provide an employee unpaid sick leave in accordance with the Family and Medical Leave Act or other federal laws.